Android Central Verdict

 The problem is where the cable connects to the watch.
 On the back of the watch, it sits just below where the watch strap connects.
 That combined with a cable that inherently likes to twist and magnets that aren't quite strong enough to offset the twist of the cord means that the watch often gets disconnected from power.
 Of course, it would be less likely to come undone if the charge point was on the side like other TicWatches, but this setup is a perfect storm for issues.

-It's this uncertainty that also leads to my issue with the price.
+It's this delay in software relevance that also leads to my issue with the price.
 The E line of TicWatches has always been in the budget category, with the original TicWatch E launching under $130 and the E2 at $160.
 While prices for everything these days are going up, and you can find significantly more expensive watches than the E3, $200 seems on the high side for this device.

 TicWatch E3: Competition

-I mostly say this because of the performance and battery life you'll get on the Pro 3 — but it is a larger watch and it costs about $60 more.
+I mostly say this because of the performance and battery life you'll get on the Pro 3 — but it is a larger watch, and it costs about $60 more.
 However, you'll get a watch made from better materials, a display that is visible in any light, and better battery life.
-In addition, you'll get the same health and fitness features found on the E3, and then there's the potential for being upgraded to the new Wear OS when it arrives.
+In addition, you'll get the same health and fitness features found on the E3, and then there's the Wear OS 3.0 update that will hit some time in mid-2022.

 If you are simply looking for a great-performing watch that has a nice design but doesn't need to be in the Wear OS world, then the Samsung Galaxy Active 2 is a great option.
 It is a sleek-looking watch that does everything the TicWatch E3 can and more.